Subhokkhon/Plagiarism-detection-using-nlp-and-machine-learning-/README.md

 We use the Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer to transform the text data into numerical features.
 Then, we train a model using these features.
 For this example, we will use a simple logistic regression model.

-# Creating the Flask Web Application
+# Creating the Streamlit Web Application

-To make our plagiarism detector easily accessible, we create a Flask web application.
+To make our plagiarism detector easily accessible, we create a Streamlit web application.
 This application will provide a user interface where users can input two text documents and receive a plagiarism score.